503

 CANCELLED | The sync was actively canceled by Kombo | This happens very rarely, has no negative side-effects, and if it does happen, we will schedule a new sync shortly after |

-FAILED | succeeded but had non-fatal errors | If this happens, we get an alert and will look into the issue to fix it ASAP |
+FAILED | There was a critical error during the sync and the sync did not finish. | If this happens, we get an alert and will look into the issue to fix it ASAP |

 TIMED_OUT | The sync timed out before completion | This happens rarely and will cause an immediate and automatic restart of the sync.
 Kombo will be notified and look into the issue ASAP |